 We expect that migrating adults, outmigrating kelts, and smolts will be present in the action area for less than one day as movement through the estuary is direct and rapid.
-During this migration, salmon may encounter increased levels of turbidity and suspended sediments from hopper dredging activities and disposal of dredged material.
+During this migration, salmon may encounter increased levels of turbidity and suspended sediments from dredging activities and disposal of dredged material.

-As discussed the Effects of the Action section below, we expect that near-bottom plumes caused by hopper and mechanical dredges may extend approximately 2,400 ft (731 m) downcurrent from the dredge with TSS concentrations ranging from 80.0-475.0 mg/L ((USACE 1983; Anchor Environmental 2003).
-During the discharge of sediment at offshore disposal sites, we expect TSS levels as high as 500.0 mg/L within 250 ft (76 m) of the disposal vessel and decreasing to background levels (i.e., 15.0-100.0 mg/L depending on location and sea conditions) within 4,000 ft (1219 m) (ACOE 1983).
+As discussed in the Effects of the Action section below, we expect that near-bottom plumes caused by mechanical dredges may extend approximately 2,400 ft (732 m) down-current from the dredge with TSS concentrations ranging from 105-445 mg/L (USACE 2001, 2015).
+During the discharge of sediment at the in-river disposal site, we expect TSS levels as high as 500.0 mg/L within 250 ft (76 m) of the disposal vessel and decreasing to background levels (i.e., 15.0-100.0 mg/L depending on location and sea conditions) within 4,000 ft (1,219 m) (USACE 1983).
 As the substrate in the action area is predominantly sand with little fine material (i.e., silt), which generates very little turbidity when disturbed and settles through the water column quickly (likely in a matter of minutes), these are likely very conservative estimates (both the distance of the turbidity plume and the TSS levels).
+We expect disposal events to last for approximately 5 minutes.
+In any given year, dredging and disposal lasts for approximately 20-30 days, and requires 8-10 trips to the Bluff Head in-river disposal site for every 30,000 cy of dredging.
+As we expect an average annual dredge total of approximately 17,300 cy, with some seasons requiring up to 70,000 cy if the sinking basin requires dredging, we expect a range of 6-23 annual vessel trips to Bluff Head.

-We expect disposal events to last for approximately 5 minutes, and occur approximately 8-10 times a day, with at least an hour between disposal events and conditions returning to background levels between disposal events.
-Based on past events, dredging will occur for approximately 10 non-continuous hours per day, with breaks for disposal and to move from one area requiring dredging to another.
-Consistent with the categories above, salmon may have encountered TSS levels reaching approximately 500 mg/L in the action area.
-While this TSS level falls within a range that can result in sub-lethal effects, the highest TSS levels were measured very close to the draghead (i.e., at the riverbed) and in close proximity to the point of disposal.
+Consistent with the categories above, salmon may encounter TSS levels reaching approximately 500 mg/L in the action area.
+While this TSS level falls within a range that can result in sublethal effects, the highest TSS levels were measured very close to the draghead (i.e., at the riverbed) and in close proximity to the point of disposal.
 Because we expect salmon adults, kelts, and smolts to quickly move through the estuary using the upper portion of the water column, we do not expect that the action will have any effects on salmon beyond a brief avoidance response, as they may avoid quickly settling sand.
-Therefore, given the short period of time we expect salmon to spend in action area, along with the ephemeral nature of the stressor, we expect any effects to salmon migration (i.e., migratory delay due to avoidance of the portion of the river with elevated TSS) to be so small that they cannot be meaningfully measured, detected or evaluated, and therefore, insignificant.
+Furthermore, you have conditioned your permit to require BIW to develop and implement a TSS management/monitoring plan in order to insure that Atlantic salmon are not exposed to TSS levels greater than 50 mg/L above background if dredging occurs from April 2 through October 31.
+Therefore, given the short period of time we expect salmon to spend in action area, along with the ephemeral nature of the stressor and the TSS monitoring plan, we expect any effects to salmon migration (i.e., migratory delay due to avoidance of the portion of the river with elevated TSS) to be so small that they cannot be meaningfully measured, detected or evaluated, and therefore, insignificant.